unipartdigital/workflows_engine/docs/source/quickstart.rst

     import json
     from workflows_engine import Workflow

-Here is a simple example of a workflow.
-It shows a screen with an input and a submit button.
-The input field has a validation which is shown if the length of the value in the input is zero.
-When the button  is clicked either the validators error message will be shown below the input or another screen will be shown with a message info box containing the string input into the field.
+Below can be found a simple example of a workflow implementation and the resultant workflow json.
+It is simply a screen with an input and a submit button.
+The input field itself is subject to a validator, this checks that the length of an input given is greater than 0.
+When the button is clicked either the validator error message will be shown below the input (should the length be 0 i.e. an empty input) or the user will progress to another screen, which will present an info box containing the string input into the field.
+This acts to demonstrate several concepts described elsewhere, such as the validation of an input and transition between screen components, as well as more technical curiosities such as implementing a new validator.
+This is not intended to serve as an exhaustive representation of workflows, but simply a gentle introduction into how it can be put together.

 .. testcode::